All Episodes

 The reason nobody cares is because I'm talking about it.

-Therefore, as far as Colby King is concerned, Romney would be better off if I were to say, take a what a 55-day vacation.
+Therefore, as far as Colby King is concerned, Romney would be better off if I were to say, take a, what, a 55-day vacation.

-Anyway, that that that's what that's the point of his uh his comment.
+Anyway, that's the point of his comment.

 Don't go away.

-So Colbert King of the Washington Post, I had it wrong.
+So, Colbert King of the Washington Post, I had it wrong.

-He's he said people don't believe it because everybody knows I lie.
+He said people don't believe it because everybody knows I lie.

 Now, all I was doing was telling people what Obama himself said.